 SSL connections work through a series of tools that exist on your server and on a client’s web browser.
 At the simplest level, the server and a client computer exchange information and agree on a secret “handshake” that allows each computer to trust the other computer.
 This handshake is established through the use of private and public SSL certificate keys.
 The private key resides on the server, and the public key is available to a client computer.
 All information passed between the computers is encoded and can only be decoded if the keys match.
 These keys are generated by a Certificate Authority (like GlobalSign) and can vary in complexity and expiration date.
 These matched keys exist to prevent what are known as “man in the middle” attacks when a third-party intercepts the Internet traffic for the purpose of stealing valuable data (like passwords or credit card information).
 Because the third-party doesn’t possess the matching keys, they will be unable to read any of the intercepted information.

-By using a trusted certificate your website user can enter their information with full confidence that their data is safe.
+By using a trusted certificate, your website users can enter their information with full confidence that their data is safe.
 Certificate Authorities only grant SSL certificates to operators who can prove that they are the legitimate owner of a domain and that the domain is hosted on the server for which the certificate is being issued.
 This proof is usually obtained by modifying the DNS records for a domain during the verification process of the certificate ordering transaction.
 To learn more about how to order an SSL through your Liquid Web account, see How To Order or Renew an SSL Certificate in Manage.

 Types of SSL Certificates